christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \end{figure}

 Unfortunately, this monotonic behavior is not applicable to all types of operations.
 There are events that are naturally causally dependent on previous events.
 In our shopping cart example, this could be a checkout[^event-sourcing]: neither the add nor delete operation commutes with a final checkout operation.
 If a `checkout` operation message arrives at a node before some insertions of the `itemInserted` or `itemRemoved` events, those events will be lost.
+We illustrate this in figure \ref{fig:checkout-example} of chapter [@sec:implementation].

 [^state-management-libraries]: This is also how modern state management systems like MobX or Redux (that are heavily used in frontend development) do this to ease complex implementation of concurrency problems on single devices by applying _functional reactive programming_ paradigms.

 [^event-sourcing]: In _event sourcing_, monotonic characteristics can be useful.
-However, to be able to do _time travel queries_, strong consistency and realtime properties are needed again to derive any intermediate state, at least for all causally related events.
+However, to be able to do _time travel queries_, strong consistency and real-time properties are needed again to derive any intermediate state, at least for all causally related events.

 The monotonic property of a problem means that the order of operations does not matter at all.
 Consequently, in the case of network partitions, both consistency and availability are possible in a monotonic problem, since replicas will always converge to an identical state on all nodes when the partition heals, and this without the need for any conflict resolution or coordination mechanisms.